thinkshout/thinkwp-starter-theme/README.md

 ## What's here?

-In `assets` you'll find `css/`, `js/`, and `static/` is where you can keep your static front-end scripts, styles, or images.
+After installation in the  `assets` directory you'll find `css/`, `js/`, and `static/` is where you can keep your static front-end scripts, styles, or images.
 In other words, your CSS files, JS files, fonts, and SVGs would live here.

 `views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data [or `$context`] will be used.
 Just an FYI.